Softpanorama

 Perl re-implemenations cat Humor Etc

-The external split command splits a file into smaller files based on a specified number of lines.
-Each of these smaller files are equal in size, with the exception of the last one created.
-It is the remainder of the original.
+The external split command splits a file into smaller files based on a specified number of lines or the size of the chunk.
+Each of those chunks are equal in size, with the exception of the last one.
+Each has unique suffixes (alphabetic (default) or numeric -- your choice; numeric are specified by option -d).
 Your original file is not changed by split.
-You may find the split command helpful in dividing large data files into smaller, more manageable files.
-Original file can be recreated from chunks using cat command.

 There are some commands that cannot handle extremely large files; therefore, you may have to split the input for these commands into more manageable blocks.
 You may also wish to investigate the csplit command, which splits files based on context.